kwur/new-kwur-site/_posts/2008-09-09-fall-08-schedule.md

       </td>

       <td>
-        Three of the sports world&#8217;s brightest and opinionated minds go at it and discuss a wide arrange of contemporary sports topics.
-We&#8217;ll talk about issues like steroids to cheating in the NFL.
-Each show will feature the week&#8217;s headlines and our expert&#8217;s &#8220;games of the week.&#8221;
+        Three of the sports world’s brightest and opinionated minds go at it and discuss a wide arrange of contemporary sports topics.
+We’ll talk about issues like steroids to cheating in the NFL.
+Each show will feature the week’s headlines and our expert’s “games of the week.”
       </td>
     </tr>